Chart Color Schemes

 Bankstown - South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 29 projects that could impact the region.
-Notable initiatives include Bankstown Exchange (Stage 1 - Bankstown Central Masterplan), Appian Way and North Terrace Drainage Upgrades, New Bankstown Hospital, and Bankstown CBD Transformation.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 29 projects that could impact this region.
+Notable ones include Bankstown Exchange (Stage 1 - Bankstown Central Masterplan), Appian Way and North Terrace Drainage Upgrades, New Bankstown Hospital, and Bankstown CBD Transformation.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.